 Jim Robson, a regional economist for the DWS, said "continued job growth in construction is dependent on new projects, but with all the new housing demand in the county, those jobs will likely continue."

 The increase in construction jobs seems to parallel the construction project boom Park City has experienced over the last year.
 The Park City Board of Realtors reported an increase in "new product" in the first quarter of 2014, construction has just begun on the new Stein Eriksen Residences in Deer Valley and a new housing development is being built in Newpark at Kimball Junction.

 Healthcare comes in third in job growth, and the Park City Medical Center is a large contributor to those numbers.
-Rob Allen, CEO of the medical center, recently reported there were only 202 employees and 111 physicians on staff when the center opened its doors in 2009.
-It has since doubled both numbers and continues to expand.

 The 82,000 square feet of space being added on to the hospital will house additional services, including educational programs and administrative space.
 That will contribute to job growth at the center, adding jobs in not only healthcare but also administrative support.